oumaimasaadi/Customers-Segmentation/README.md

-The thirs Step is to use K-means Algorithm to find customers groups To choose the best number of clusters we used The Autocluster that helps us to find the number of clusters that gives us the highest silhouette
+The third Step was to use K-means Algorithm to find customers groups To choose the best number of clusters we used The Autocluster that helps us to find the number of clusters that gives the highest silhouette

 ![image](https://user-images.githubusercontent.com/56233947/139600929-40232e22-68fc-4e6a-bedd-eb162c6f0c5f.png)